Kevin Leighton Baseball Camps

 Before Temple, DiToma's served on the baseball coaching staff at Manhattanville while pursuing his master's degree.
 He guided the College to the 2007 Skyline Conference Championship and an automatic bid to the NCAA Regionals.
 DiToma gained additional coaching experience as an assistant in the New England Collegiate Baseball League in the summers of 2006 and 2007, working primarily with the infielders and assisting with recruiting.

 A 2005 graduate of Mercy College, DiToma earned his master's degree in physical education from Manhattanville College in 2007.
 He played four years as the starting second baseman at Mercy as an undergraduate, serving as team captain as a senior.
 As a junior, he batted .309 and was an All NYCAC selection.

-Tony Mellaci, who served as an assistant coach at Fordham for 19 years, begins his sixth season as Director of Baseball Operations.
-Over the past 25-plus years, he has directed the infield play and the defense, served as first base coach, and championed Fordham's strong recruiting program, which has brought some of the finest players coming out of high school and junior colleges to Rose Hill, and served as a community service contact with youth programs.
+Tony Mellaci, who served as an assistant coach at Fordham and as Director of Baseball Operations, returned as a volunteer assistant coach in 2015.
+Over the past 30 years, he has directed the infield play and the defense, served as first base coach, and championed Fordham's strong recruiting program, which has brought some of the finest players coming out of high school and junior colleges to Rose Hill, and served as a community service contact with youth programs.